fiskaltrust/rollout-doc/overview/architecture.md

 2. **fiskaltrust.Middleware** (running your *fiskaltrust.CashBox*) to provide the service itself
 3. **fiskaltrust.Portal** to manage your setup

 The following schema provides an overview of how the three tiers interact.

 ![Overview of three tiers interaction](./images/arch.png "Overview of three tiers interaction")

-*fiskaltrust.Middleware* is the autonomous service providing the **core signing functionality**.
-Your POS system connects to the Middleware to **sign and persist its receipts** and the Middleware, in turn, communicates with *fiskaltrust.Portal* to update its own receipt chain and receive any changes you made to its configuration on the portal side.
+*fiskaltrust.Middleware* is the autonomous service providing the **core fiscalization functionality**.
+Your POS system connects to the Middleware to **sign and persist its receipts** and the Middleware, in turn, communicates with *fiskaltrust.Portal* to upload its own receipt chain and receive any changes you made to its configuration on the Portal side.

-The following paragraphs will provide you with a brief overview on the major components here.
+The following paragraphs will provide you with a brief overview on these major components.

 ## Portal

-The portal is the central **management hub** where you control all aspects of your *fiskaltrust* account, as well as of the accounts of your associated POS operators (*subject to their authorisation*).
+The portal is the central **management hub** where you control all aspects of your *fiskaltrust* account, as well as of the accounts of your associated POS Operators (*subject to their authorization*).
 This also includes the set-up and management of your Middleware instances (*CashBoxes*).

 The portal is also **used by the Middleware** to receive aforementioned *CashBox* configuration, for package management, and to update its receipt chain.